erik-nelson/mana/README.md

 a factor or Jacobian for simple problems like this, and instead model everything as an expression tree (where Jacobians are all implemented in the library already).

-This is pretty similar to pytorch, except it's in C++ and should be capable of handling least squares problems, with a Lie algebra library and spline library along for the ride.
+I suppose this is pretty similar to pytorch, except it's in C++ and should be capable of handling least squares problems, with a Lie algebra library and spline library along for the ride.
+I have no delusions about not being able to implement a huge library like pytorch myself as a hobby.
 This is also pretty similar to symforce, except that the computation graph can be built and run dynamically, and does not need to be compiled.
 That means it'll be slow.
-But it'll look really slick too.
+But it'll look really slick too 8-)